alaaabaas/indian-priemier-league/README.md

 # indian-priemier-league
-finding the best teams and players in india to target for advertisments
+The goal is to Find the best teams and players in india to target for advertisments

 **rules of the game :**